piyushag-0611/https-piyushag-0611.github.io/datascience.md

 You can see how as no. of tosses increase the experimental probability of heads goes to 0.5

 ## An interesting Problem
-Given a random number generator which follows the uniform distribution, can you determine **pi** out of it?
+Given a random number generator which follows the uniform distribution, can you determine the value of **pi** ?